Tackling the issue of fishing line for wildlife

 We've written a lot about how anglers can help our waters and wildlife by avoiding lead tackle.
 But another key action is disposing of fishing line responsibly.

-Jonathan Wilson-Thieroff, a Youth Empowerment Program participant this summer, has enjoyed fishing since he was 5 years old.
+Jonathan Wilson-Thieroff, a Youth Empowerment Program (now the Environmental Stewardship Institute) participant this summer, has enjoyed fishing since he was 5 years old.
 He often casts a line at Hidden Falls Park in St. Paul, as do many others, because it's a peaceful place to enjoy the river in the metro area.

 But he's also noticed a lot of fishing line, hooks and bobbers get left behind to wash into the river and potentially injure wildlife.